Holidays in Brixen: Tyrol’s oldest city

 The nice town Brixen is situated in the first larger valley bottom of Eisacktal south of the Brenner Pass.
 It is considered to be the oldest town of the historical region of Tyrol.

-For many years the bishop lived here and today, you can still find some signs testifying to the former glory and treasures, which stem from different eras: gothic, renaissance, baroque, rococo, Biedermeier as well as classicism and art nouveau.
+For many years the bishop lived here and today, you can still find some signs testifying to the former glory and treasures, which stem from different eras: Gothic, renaissance, baroque, rococo, Biedermeier as well as classicism and art nouveau.

 The landscape around Brixen is characterized above all by chestnut trees and vineyards, which play a very important role during the traditional harvest festivities in autumn.
-The whole year round, the area in the middle of the holiday region Eisacktal offers many cultural and culinary specialties, but it is also the right place if you like sports.
+The whole year round, the area in the middle of the holiday region Eisacktal offers many cultural and culinary specialities, but it is also the right place if you like sports.

 For example, in the skiing resort Plose winter sportsmen will surely be satisfied.
 A popular sport here is also paragliding high above the nice landscape, starting on one of the surrounding mountains.
 Obviously, you can as well go swimming, hiking, biking etc. So in Brixen there is absolutely no risk to be bored!